GitHubAgneska/HRNET-app/roadmap.md

 <br/><br/>
 2. Planning of Jquery plugin conversion
     - read original codebase for each plugin
     - identify independant sections that'll be necessary when refactoring to React
     - understand where reported issues stem from
+    - choose one plugin to convert to React library
+    - elaborate conversion plan
 <br/><br/>
     - plugins:
          - ★ DATATABLES
             - plugin FOR Jquery, codebase available downloading from https://datatables.net/download/
             - purpose : 'Paginate, search and order HTML tables'
             - more info: https://datatables.net/
-            - lines of code : > 15 000 (but contains loads of jsdocs)
+            - lines of code : > 15 000  - jsdoc: yes (loads)
             - complexity: quite complex due to the many available options (see full list: https://datatables.net/examples/) but presence of jsdocs
             - options currently in use in original hrnet codebase:
             - reported issues from current hrnet implem: